 One of the biggest challenges for any mom or dad is a baby not napping.
-Learn what to do when your baby won’t nap, and how to get him to finally sleep.
+Learn what to do when your baby won’t nap, and how to get them to finally sleep.

 It’s the frustration we all dread: the skipped nap.

 It didn’t matter how tired I knew my baby was—he’d still refuse to nap.
 It also didn’t help when one missed nap would reshuffle the entire day and even ruin our plans.
-Sometimes, naps had the power to make or break my day.
+Sometimes, daytime naps had the power to make or break my day.

 I remember thinking, He’s been awake since 6am!
-I couldn’t stand the thought of him being awake for hours because of a skipped nap.
+I couldn’t stand the thought of him being awake for hours and not getting enough sleep.

-What to do with a baby not napping
+What to do with your baby not napping

 But then I started implementing a few different techniques that helped him take—not skip—his naps.
 These techniques allowed me to help him fall asleep, and I found myself being more patient in the process.

 By applying these simple changes, I was able to turn these moments from nightmares into nap times.
 Let’s take a look at how you can do the same: